 \section{Introduction}

-Federated learning (FL) \cite{mcmahan2017communicationefficient, zhang2023understanding} has shown considerable promise in training large-scale machine learning models across distributed clients without compromising the privacy of their raw data.
-In FL, clients train local models using their respective local datasets and transmit only the updated model parameters, rather than the raw data, to the central server for aggregation. {From the viewpoint of dynamical systems, the iterative client-server updates can be viewed as a discrete approximation of a coupled gradient flow, where each client's local descent contributes to the evolution of the global model parameters along a shared loss landscape.}
+Federated learning (FL) \citep{mcmahan2017communicationefficient} has shown considerable promise for training large-scale machine learning models across distributed data sources.
+In FL, clients train local models using local datasets and transmit only the updated model parameters, rather than the raw data, to a central server for aggregation. {From the viewpoint of dynamical systems, the iterative client-server updates can be viewed as a discrete approximation of a coupled gradient flow, where each client's local descent contributes to the evolution of the global model parameters along a shared loss landscape.}